jonnydgreen/event-management-service/docs/design.md

 > **Note:** to account for time constraints, the main focus will be in-memory
 > integrations tests.

-In terms of testing this API, a trophy testing pattern will be used to provide a good balance between amount of tests one needs to write vs confidence the tests give us in going to production.
-By focussing on in-memory integration tests (calling the endpoint as realistically as possible but any integrations (such as Redis) are mocked) and ensuring high test coverage, the confidence in the final solution will be high.
+In terms of testing this API, a testing trophy pattern will be used to provide a good balance between amount of tests one needs to write vs confidence the tests give us in going to production.
+By focussing on in-memory integration tests (calling the endpoint as realistically as possible but any integrations (such as Redis) are realistically mocked/intercepted) and ensuring high test coverage, the confidence in the final solution will be high.

 For the test framework/runner, the
 [Node.js test](https://nodejs.org/api/test.html) runner could be used but it